Chapter 3. Scotland's Route To 2050: Targets, Priorities And Actions

 The Scottish Government will continue to work closely with local authorities and COSLA on the design of SEEP, and to support the development of local energy efficiency and heat strategies – providing the basis for public and private infrastructure investment in energy efficiency and heat decarbonisation, including district heating.
 Planning policies at a national and local level support energy efficient buildings, and encourage consideration of district heating development and wider decarbonisation projects.

 In addition to SEEP, action over the past decade has delivered staged improvements to energy standards within building regulations.
-This has resulted in emissions from new homes built to current standards being, on aggregate, around 75% lower than those built to standards in force in 1990, with corresponding reductions in energy demand.
+This has resulted in emissions from new buildings built to current standards being, on aggregate, around 75% lower than those built to standards in force in 1990, with corresponding reductions in energy demand.

-We will begin a further review of energy standards in 2018, and investigate a number of measures that offer greater potential for reductions in emissions and energy demand from new buildings, and from work that is undertaken in existing homes.
+We will begin a further review of energy standards in 2018, and investigate a number of measures that offer greater potential for reductions in emissions and energy demand from new buildings, and from work that is undertaken in existing buildings.

 The review of energy standards, originally planned for 2017, was deferred briefly to support a clear focus on current reviews of both fire safety and compliance and enforcement of building regulations, which are being undertaken in light of recent events in Scotland and elsewhere in the UK.